mayel/docs.coopcloud.tech/docs/faq.md

 #### 👎

-- 👎 Upstream free software communities aren't involved in packaging.
+- 👎 Upstream libre software communities aren't involved in packaging.
 - 👎 Uninstalling applications leaves growing cruft.
 - 👎 Limited to vertical scaling.
 - 👎 Not intended for use by hosting providers.